Pentecostalism

 - A) They practice purgatory (prayers for the dead).
 Divine services for the 'faithful' departed take place thrice a year and they pray that souls who have died in an unredeemed state may find salvation in Christ.
 [1]

 - B) They also practise the 'Holy Sealing' of the dead.
+This "true sacrament" not 'only' intercedes for the dead (which would be 'Purgatory' which in itself is evil enough), but actually goes even one step further and declares them saved upon the request, and in the presence of a respective relative.
 Their apostle Gustav Ruff sealed on one journey alone 161 living and 360 dead, while the apostle Friedrich Krebs sealed at least 1263 living and 1603 dead people, meaning that they sealed disproportionately more dead!
 "Through prayer, G‑d is supposedly asked whether this or that long-dead person should be sealed; if a "yes" is received, then it is considered, under all sorts of pious deception, to be 'apostolic' and pleasing to G‑d, despite the Lord's strict prohibition against contacting the dead (Deu 18:11).
 During the sealing, the church leader unlocks the realm of the dead, someone prophesies and usually sees figures ascending.
 After the sealing, the relatives of the deceased step forward and receive Holy Communion for the deceased."

 - C) They practise Infant Baptism, seal children of any age once they are baptized and include them in the communion.